Breakfast in London, dinner in Barcelona

 -

 To be on the safe side, I'd allow for a long-distance overnight sleeper train to arrive an hour late.
-In the Balkans I'd expect the Istanbul to Bucharest train to be at least an hour late, possible 2 or more.
-So allow for this when planning onward connections.
+In the Balkans I'd expect the Istanbul to Bucharest train to be at least an hour late, possible 2.
+Allow for this when planning onward connections.

 Through ticket or separate tickets?